canonical/ubuntu-image/ubuntu-image.rst

     Specify the directory that contains the sysfs overlay.
 This options also requires the ``--preseed`` and ``--preseed-sign-key`` options.

+--auto-import=<path>
+    Allows to embedd auto-import.asserta specified by <path>  into generated image.
+Only works with dangerous grade image

 Classic command options
 -----------------------